News! Oregon State University is a healthy, smoke-free campus. Please be aware that smoking is prohibited on all campus property.

 In order to provide the safest campus experience possible, Oregon State University continues to employ security measures designed to reduce risks and prevent incidents.
 One measure established is the visual search of small bags such as purses, totes and diaper bags before entering the stadium.
 Therefore, guests are encouraged to arrive early and allow for additional time when entering the stadium.
 Please see [link to security info] for additional information regarding Reser Stadium allowable and prohibited items

-Easy access to Reser Stadium can be made through gates A-C. Guests who need easy access to elevators and escalators and those going to the Stadium Club are advised to enter through Gate C.
+Easy access to Reser Stadium can be made through gates A-C. Guests who need easy access to elevators and escalators and those going to the Stadium Club are advised to enter through Gate C. To avoid standing in long lines, guests who need easy access to elevators and escalators and those going to the Stadium Club are advised to enter through Gate B or C.

 Wheelchair seating is available throughout the stadium on main level, upper level (Stadium Club) and overflow seating on the Loge level.
 Up to three companions can be seated with the individual who uses a wheelchair.
 If you need assistance finding seating, please see one of the volunteers or guest services representatives inside the stadium.
 Map of Reser Stadium.